cetic/fadi/doc/REVERSEPROXY.md

 {{- end }}
 ```

-Next you will also want to configure SSL access to your services.
+Next you will also want to configure TLS access to your services.
 For that, have a look at the [security documentation](/doc/SECURITY.md).